Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
+Click for DetailsThe middle left card represents the force drawing you towards the first possible outcome.
 Five of Pentacles (Worry), when reversed: Concern over finance leads to prudent action.
 Impending physical threat is met with calm and skill.
 Suffering and loneliness leads to spiritual growth.
 Stress is met without resorting to excess or the pursuit of oblivion.